jfields4733/Jordan/-5MuxOfMux/README.md

 Some engineers built their own testing framework outside of Vivado in languages such as [python](https://forums.xilinx.com/t5/Simulation-and-Verification/cocotb-Anyone-hear-of-it/td-p/837551).
 Today testing distinguishes digital design companies.
 These companies (and their engineers) compete with in-house designed test tools (software).
 Time is money.
 The more efficient your testing, the lower your engineering design costs.
 The commercial world, by itself, has no incentive to Standardized Testing.

 There are many companies and open source products ([EDAplayground](https://www.edaplayground.com/)) that stop after simulation testing.
 Using one of these tools can falsely make you think that there are testing standards.
-It falsely makes the education community think that simulation test passing code, when physically implemented in FPGA vendors hardware will work.
+It falsely makes the education community think that after passing a simulation test, the physical implementation in FPGA vendors hardware will work.
 But code that passed simulation testing, often **fails**.

 Vivado describes some does and don'ts in [ch3](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2016_3/ug901-vivado-synthesis.pdf) of this pdf for all HDL languages, not specifically Verilog.
-So the [catch22](https://en.wikipedia.org/wiki/Catch-22_(logic)) is having to know verilog well enough to read this chapter to know what not to use.
-This is why there are so many completed projects that you are looking at in these labs.
+So the [catch22](https://en.wikipedia.org/wiki/Catch-22_(logic)) is having to know verilog well enough to read this chapter to know what part of Verilog not to use.

 ##### Testing with second test circuit

 Putting a special test circuit in the FPGA along with the primary circuit is possible without any special tools.
-This is why there is no clear boundary between verilog used for testing during simulation and verilog used for building circuits.
+This is why there was no clear boundary between the original, 1980's verilog used for testing during simulation and verilog used for building circuits.

 ##### Testing with data collected in FPGA's RAM